thuml/iVideoGPT/README.md

 **Notes**:

-- Due to the heterogeneity of action spaces, we currently do not have a action-conditioned prediction model on OXE.
+- Due to the heterogeneity of action spaces, we currently do not have an action-conditioned prediction model on OXE.
 - Pre-trained models at 256x256 resolution may not perform best due to insufficient training, but can serve as a good starting point for downstream fine-tuning.

 ## Inference Examples